trichtu/Recurrent_Attention_U_net/README.md

 # Recurrent_Attention_U_net
 spatial-temperal segmentation

 Thie repository is derived from the project "24h precipetation prediction" in 2019 Deecamp.
-This
+This conclusion of this project can be found in  https://blog.csdn.net/maliang_1993/article/details/99622197